A party on a plate.

 The cake emerged from the oven in a sweet waft of butter and vanilla.
 The party took place two days later.
 The cake was still moist, with a slight buttermilk tang to complement the sweetness.
 Maida did not disappoint.

 This buttermilk birthday cake has become one of my go-to cake recipes.
 You can opt out of the sprinkles, of course.
-Add a teaspoon of lemon or orange zest for hint of fragrant citrus.
+Add a teaspoon of lemon or orange zest for hint of fragrant citrus, then frost it generously with fluffy buttercream.

 - 3 cups all-purpose flour